Salamence064/Slot-Car-Derby/README.md

  9. Add a ground beneath the track
  10. If the car is moving too fast (i.e. its velocity is above a certain threshold on a turn), don't apply the constraint and let the car fall onto the ground
  11. Add the bouncing effects of the car falling onto the ground
+ 12. (Maybe) add a model for the track to make it look nicer